analogdevicesinc/VSCode-Maxim/readme.md

 ![Breakpoint](https://raw.githubusercontent.com/MaximIntegratedTechSupport/VSCode-Maxim/main/img/breakpoint.JPG)

 For full usage details, please refer to the [official VS Code debugger documentation](https://code.visualstudio.com/docs/editor/debugging).
 Documentation related to launch configurations can be ignored, as that's what's provided by this project.

-## Configuring the Makefile
-The Makefile is the core file that runs the build system.
-Adding source files to the build, setting compiler flags, linking libraries, etc. must be done by directly editing the Makefile.

-The usage guidelines below are specific to Maxim's Makefiles.
-The [GNU Make Manual](https://www.gnu.org/software/make/manual/html_node/index.html) is a good one to have on hand for documentation regarding Makefiles in general.

-### Adding Source Files
-* The included Makefile is pre-configured for a single `main.c` source file by default.
-* Additional source files can be added to the build with `SRCS += yourfile.c`
-* The Makefile looks for project source files _only_ in the `/src` directory by default.
-If you would like to use additional source directories, add them with `VPATH += yoursourcedirectory`
-* The Makefile looks for project header files _only_ in the `/src` directory by default.
-If you would like to use additional include directories, add them with `IPATH += yourincludedirectory`

-### Compiler Flags
-* Compiler flags can be added/changed via the `PROJ_CFLAGS` variable.
-* Add a new flag to be passed to the compiler with `PROJ_CFLAGS += -yourflag`.
-Flags are passed in the order that they are added to the `PROJ_CFLAGS` variable.

-### Linking Libraries
-* Additional libraries can be linked via the `PROJ_LIBS` variable.
-Add a new library to the build with `PROJ_LIBS += yourlibraryname`.
-    * Note : Do not include the 'lib' part of the library name, or the file extension.
-For example, to link `libarm_cortexM4lf_math.a` set `PROJ_LIBS += arm_cortexM4lf_math`.
-* Tell the linker where to find the library with the '-L' linker flag.
-Set `PROJ_LDFLAGS += -Lpathtoyourlibrary`.
-For example, set `PROJ_LDFLAGS += -L./lib` to search a 'lib' directory inside of the project for libraries.

-### Optimization Level
-* The optimization level that the compiler uses can be set by changing the `MXC_OPTIMIZE_CFLAGS` variable.
-* See [GCC Optimization Options](https://gcc.gnu.org/onlinedocs/gcc/Optimize-Options.html) for more details on available optimization levels.
-For example, disable optimization with `MXC_OPTIMIZE_CFLAGS = -O0`

 # Configuration
 ## Project Settings